Method patterns

 - Matches zero or more.
 Applicable to receiver type and arguments.

-The below table shows some more examples of method patterns and the methods they match.
+The below table shows some more examples of method patterns and the methods they match:

 Method Pattern | Matches |